 Difference from average

 Nevada motorcycle insurance requirements

 Nevada requires owners and operators of motorcycles to carry liability insurance.
 Failing to purchase motorcycle insurance can result in fines of at least $250 for a first offense, but you could be fined over $1,000 depending on how long you go without insurance.

 We've displayed Nevada's motorcycle insurance requirements below:

 Unlike with other automobiles in Nevada, you don't have to pass an emissions inspection to drive your motorcycle.

 How do you get a motorcycle license in Nevada?

 You're required to get a motorcycle or Class M license to legally operate a bike in Nevada.
 You can get a stand-alone Class M license or add a motorcycle endorsement to your existing license.
 To receive a Class M license or endorsement, you must complete a skills course or pass a written test.

 While adults have the choice between obtaining a learner's permit or a regular license, they must complete the state's skills test before being allowed to ride a motorcycle if they elect not to get a learner's permit.
 If you're under 18, you must comply with the same driving requirements as teenagers applying for a regular license.

-For this survey, we collected 120 motorcycle insurance quotes from across Nevada.
-The quotes we sourced were for a 45-year-old male homeowner, married, with two decades of riding motorcycles recreationally.
-Our sample bike was a 2019 Harley-Davidson FLHX Street Glide.
+For this survey, we collected 129 motorcycle insurance quotes from across Nevada.
+The quotes we sourced were for a 45-year-old married male homeowner with two decades of experience riding motorcycles recreationally.
+Our sample bike was a 2021 Harley-Davidson FLHX Street Glide.
 Prices will fluctuate depending on individual factors.